Can Foreigners Buy an Apartment in Vietnam? What the Process Actually Looks Like

 I'm married to a Vietnamese citizen.
 Does the 50-year rule still apply to me?

 Not if your Vietnamese spouse is residing in Vietnam.
-Under Housing Law 2023, Article 20, Clause 2, Point c, you are entitled to homeownership rights equivalent to Vietnamese nationals — which means long-term, stable ownership without the 50-year cap and outside the standard foreign ownership quotas.
+Under Housing Law 2023, Article 20, Clause 2, Point c, you are entitled to homeownership rights equivalent to Vietnamese nationals: long-term, stable ownership without the 50-year cap and outside the standard foreign ownership quotas.
 Land use rights will remain in your Vietnamese spouse's name, but the building ownership can reflect your status as a co-owner.
 Confirm the exact registration approach with your lawyer before DONRE submission.

 What happens when the 50-year term expires for Track A buyers?